background

 Outstanding in all areas of naval command, leadership, tactics and strategy, he adapted quickly to the new linear-tactics introduced during the First Anglo-Dutch War (1652-1654) and his supreme defensive tactics denied the much larger Anglo-French fleets victory in the Third Anglo-Dutch War (1672-1674).

-During this period the Dutch were the foremost European shipbuilders, building ships for the United Provinces, Spain, France, Denmark, Sweden, Germany etc. The galleon 'Gouden Leeuw' shown below is a late 16th century example flying the Dutch flag, they would have built galleons like this for many other nations.
-It already has a narrowing stern, as is so obvious with the later Fluyt.
+During this period the Dutch were the foremost European shipbuilders, building ships for the United Provinces, Spain, France, Denmark, Sweden, Germany etc. The galleon 'Gilded Lion' shown below is a late 16th century example.
+The Dutch would have built galleons like this for many other nations.
+Notice the high and narrowing stern, as is even more distinct in the features of the later Fluyt.

-The Fluyt was the classic three-masted, square rigged merchant ship of the 17th century, built to be extremely economical in operation, carrying the largest cargo and smallest crew possible.
-It had a wide, balloon-shaped hull and a very narrow, high stern.
-Since the Danes imposed a levy to enter the Baltic, depending on the (deck) size of a ship, the Dutch developed a ship which is wide below for plenty of cargo, narrow on deck 'cause ..., well you guessed it.
+The Fluyt was the classic three-masted square-rigged merchant ship of the 17th century, built to be extremely economical in operation, carrying the largest cargo and smallest crew possible.
+It had a wide hull with extreme 'tumblehome', rounded buttocks and a very narrow high stern.
+To enter the Baltic, the Danes imposed a levy depending on the deck size of a vessel.
+The ever practical Dutch thus developed a vessel that was wide in the hold for plenty of cargo, and narrow on deck to minimize the duties to be paid.

 – Top –